Waranya60160215/Octocat/README.md

 I'm going to show you how I use git // Hello Ben

-Let's start with git init
+Let's start with git init //Hello Mint